M-NAMEER-K/GitGithub/README.md

 # GitGithub
 This repo is used to learn git and github
-Author : Mohd Nameer Khan
+Author : Mohd Nameer Khan is learning .